 Your Club needs you!
 New Officials!
 We are a big, and ever-expanding Club.
 We enter lots of competitions, be they Leagues or Open Meets, and as many of our kids as possible get swims for us, wearing the Green and Blue hat that we’re all so proud of.

 However, we need your help.
-At any event that we compete in we need to provide Officials, those pesky devils dressed in white that have the unenviable job of making sure the rules are followed (I can call them devils as I am one of them!!).
+At any event that we compete in we need to provide Officials, those pesky devils dressed in white that have the unenviable job of making sure the rules are followed.
 In fact, at Open Meets, the more swimmers we have at an event, the bigger the number of Officials we are obliged to provide.
 I am really grateful for the current Officials we have, who regularly volunteer and do a great job for us.
 However I want to make sure that it’s not always down to the same few people to do all the volunteering.
 Obviously, if an event doesn’t have enough Officials, it can’t go ahead.
 And at some events if we don’t provide enough Officials, they will not let us enter, and I definitely don’t want our swimmers to miss out due to lack of volunteers from parents/helpers.

 Training for Officials is organised by the County.
 There is a structured system of training, which starts with some group work/classroom input, followed by mentoring poolside and a workbook, before you’re let loose on your own!
 We’ve got a great team of experienced Officials who will be more than happy to support new people going through, and it’s not difficult, we will help you along.